-Requirements of the MS4 permit including EISA 438 were incorporated into request for proposal (RFP) language in 2012.
-In 2012 any project completed which impacted stormwater was reviewed during the NEPA process; these reviews are available upon request.
+Requirements of the MS4 permit including EISA 438 were incorporated into request for proposal (RFP) language in 2013.
+In 2013 any project completed which impacted stormwater was reviewed during the NEPA process; these reviews are available upon request.
 Verification of each project meeting all CWA, NPDES and EISA Section 438 requirements is done during the NEPA reviews and is a partnership with numerous programs.

 The NOT Inspection checklist is completed and in use.
 Construction reviews are conducted during all phases of construction, compliance for permanent stabilization and Post Construction BMP functionality is also achieved through the NOT inspection process.
 This document is available if needed.
 The landscaping, permanent stabilization, and post construction BMPs of each construction project is inspected for proper functionality before the NOT can be filed with the EPA.
-All as builts and O & M specifications are given to DPW mapping section.
+All As-builts and O & M specifications are given to the Fort Carson DPW Geographic Information System (GIS) team.
+As-builts turn- in was also verified in 2013 by the Stormwater Specialist.